rr3s1/auraaesthetics/aaii/project_config.md

 ## ✨ Core Goal

-Upgrade landing page with x10 improved UI/UX having a CTA button in Hero section inviting to register as a patient && create an admin button on top right side of landing page to access admin panel && update all pages style /design to match landing page
+Upgrade landing page with x10 improved UI/UX having a CTA button in Hero section inviting to register as a patient
 ---

 ## 🛠️ Tech Stack & Environment